 Whether you're choosing your investments for the first time or want to change your asset allocation, it's important to understand the different types of investments in your plan.
-The options in your plan include: mutual funds that invest in stocks or bonds, short-term investments, and lifecycle funds.
+The options in your plan include: stocks, bonds, short-term investments, and lifecycle funds.

 Stock funds invest in stocks of various companies.
 Stocks have great potential for growth, but also come with high risk.

 The more years you have until retirement, the longer you have to ride out short-term changes in the market, and the bigger the role stock funds could play in your portfolio.
 Investment choices include:

 Fidelity® 500 Index Fund - Institutional Premium Class

 Fidelity® Extended Market Index Fund - Premium Class

 Bond funds invest in bonds.
 A bond is a financial agreement by which a company or government receives what amounts to a loan, in return for which you receive interest on the amount you've purchased.
 While bond funds carry risk, they are generally less risky than stocks and potential for returns is more moderate.
 Bond funds can be a good way to help offset some of the investment risk stock funds can create.
 Investment choice includes: